Search

 • Roles:

-• admin: TaikoDAOController; ultimately DAO
+• admin: TaikoDAOController; ultimately SignerList (Security Council)

-• owner: TaikoDAOController; ultimately DAO
+• owner: TaikoDAOController; ultimately SignerList (Security Council)

 • Roles:

-• admin: TaikoDAOController; ultimately DAO
+• admin: DelegateController; ultimately SignerList (Security Council)

 Maps contract names to contract addresses.
 Changes in this mapping effectively act as contract upgrades.